Chapter 40: Enter, Stranger

 'No way.'
 At the last possible second, Malik hurtled himself to the ground and rolled out of the way, the light missing him by inches.
 He was on his feet again in seconds, dodging out of the way as another light shot toward him.
 Could he keep this up?
 The cloaks were shouting with frustration.

 Malik fell to his knees, narrowly missing an attack from behind him.
-He saw the light strike one of the cloaks standing before him, but to his surprise, the man seemed unaffected, besides the way the light dispersed into a cloud of mist, continuing to hang in the air around him.
+He saw the light strike one of the cloaks standing before him, but to his surprise, the man seemed unaffected, besides the way the light dispersed into a cloud of purple mist, continuing to hang in the air around him.
 Perhaps it was the controlling one then.
 No way could he afford to let himself get hit.

 Then a deep, gruff voice spoke from behind him, strong and commanding, and before Malik had a chance to look around or see how to dance away from this one, he felt something strike him in the back, right between his shoulder blades.

 A cry escaped his lips, though more from shock than pain.
 He staggered forward several steps, then stayed frozen for several seconds, waiting for something to happen.
 He breathed deeply, and he smelled something odd in his nostrils, like burnt roses.
+He coughed, then felt his throat clear.

 After a moment as the cloaks continued to stare at him without doing anything, he wondered what had happened.
 He tested his fingers and toes, curling and uncurling them, then touching his face with his own hand.
 There could be no doubt, he was still in control.
 He turned around to gaze at the cloaks behind him, mystified.
-His eyes went from one cloak to another as he tried to figure out which one's light had hit him.

 Finally, one of the cloaks stepped forward.
 Malik watched the man carefully, not letting his guard down for a moment as the cloak threw back his long black hood, revealing a deeply scarred face with a lopsided nose that looked as a piece of it had been carved out with a spoon.
 However, it wasn't these features that made Malik take a instinctive step back as he watched the man nervously.